-- Affect the performance of your business significantly.
+- Reflect the performance and progress of your business

-- Can be compared to a benchmark such as last year's figures or an industry average.
+- Can be compared to a standard, such as a budget or last year's figures, or an industry average

 - Can be acted upon.